Why Your Blood Sugar Marker Rises After Holidays—3 Reset Steps

 FAQ

-#### Can I prevent post-holiday hba1c drift without changing my diet?
+Can I prevent HbA1c drift without changing what I eat?

 Yes — but it requires timing and hydration strategy, not calorie restriction.
 Prioritizing electrolyte-rich fluids and post-meal movement can improve insulin clearance even without food changes.

-#### How soon after the holidays should I start trying to prevent post-holiday hba1c drift?
+How soon after the holidays should I start these reset steps?

 Ideally within 48 hours.
 Insulin resistance from holiday eating peaks around Day 3–4, so early rehydration and movement have the strongest impact.

 Yes.
 Just 2–3 standard drinks/week increases hepatic fat and impairs fasting insulin sensitivity — especially in adults over 55.
-The effect accumulates subtly and contributes to prevent post-holiday hba1c drift efforts.
+The effect accumulates subtly and contributes to HbA1c drift over time.

 Not necessarily — and potentially risky for adults over 55 with prediabetes.
 Time-restricted eating (e.g., 12-hour overnight fast) is safer and more sustainable than prolonged fasting, which may increase cortisol and counteract benefits.

-#### My BP was stable during the holidays — does that mean my blood sugar was too?
+My blood pressure was fine during the holidays—does that mean my sugar was okay too?

 Not always.
 Blood pressure and glucose regulation share pathways (like endothelial function and sympathetic tone), but they respond differently to stressors.
 Stable BP is reassuring — but doesn't guarantee stable glycemic recovery.